nus-cs2030s/2324-s2/docs/01-compiler.md

 A software program is a collection of data variables and instructions on how to modify these variables.
 To dictate these instructions to the computer, programmers usually write down the instructions using a programming language, expressing their instructions in code that is made up of keywords, symbols, and names.

-A programming language is a formal language that helps programmers specify _precisely_ what the instructions are at a higher level of _abstraction_ (_i.e., at a higher conceptual level_) so that a programmer only needs to write a few lines of code to give complex instructions to the computer.
+A programming language is a formal language that helps programmers specify _precisely_ what the instructions are at a higher level of _abstraction_ (_i.e._, at a higher conceptual level) so that a programmer only needs to write a few lines of code to give complex instructions to the computer.

 ## Compiled vs. Interpreted Programs

 The processing unit of a computer can only accept and understand instructions written in machine code.
 A program, written in a higher-level programming language, therefore needs to be translated into machine code before execution.
 There are different approaches to how such translations can be done.
 The first approach uses a _compiler_ -- a software tool that reads the entire program written in a higher-level programming language and translates it into machine code.
 The machine code is then saved into an executable file, which can be executed later.  `clang`, a C/C++ compiler, is an example.
 The second approach uses an _interpreter_ -- software that reads in the program one statement at a time interprets what the statement means, and executes it directly.
 This is how Python and Javascript programs are executed.

 Modern programming systems for executing programs are, however, more sophisticated.
-V8, for instance, is an open-source engine that executes Javascript, and it contains both an interpreter that first interprets a Javascript program into _bytecode_ (_an intermediate, low-level representation_) and its execution engine.
+V8, for instance, is an open-source engine that executes Javascript, and it contains both an interpreter that first interprets a Javascript program into _bytecode_ (an intermediate, low-level representation) and its execution engine.
 A just-in-time compiler then reads in the bytecode and generates machine code dynamically at runtime with optimized performance.

 Java programs, on the other hand, can be executed in two ways:

 1. The Java program can first be compiled into bytecode.
-During execution, the bytecode is interpreted and compiled on the fly by the _Java Virtual Machine_ (_JVM_) into machine code.
+During execution, the bytecode is interpreted and compiled on the fly by the _Java Virtual Machine_ (JVM) into machine code.
 2. The Java program can be interpreted by the Java interpreter.

 To better understand this distinction, we will introduce a visual aid to describe the relationships between programs, compilers, interpreters, and machines.

-### Tombstone Diagrams (_T-Diagrams_)
+### Tombstone Diagrams (T-Diagrams)
 Tombstone Diagrams or T-diagrams consist of combinations of the following four components:

 - *Programs* which are implemented in a particular language (_i.e.,_ `Java`, `Python`, `C/C++`)
 - Language **A** *Interpreters* implemented in language **B**
 - Language **A** to language **B** *Compilers* which are implemented in a language **C**
-- Physical *Machines* implementing a particular language (_i.e., x86-64, ARM-64_)
+- Physical *Machines* implementing a particular language (_i.e._, x86-64, ARM-64)

 These components are represented in T-diagrams as shown in the figure below: